 Increase the likelihood of breastfeeding success and longevity

-What are the typical hours of a postpartum night doula, and how long should I have one?
+What are the typical hours of a postpartum doula, and how long should I have one?

-My minimum is 8 hours per shift/ 2 shifts per week.
-I am available* for shifts between 6pm and 6am **.
-Shifts are commonly between 9pm and 5am, or 10pm and 6am.
-I am available for shifts Sunday through Thursday nights.
+My minimum is 4 hours per shift/ 2 shifts per week.
+I am available* for shifts between 6am and 11pm to assist when I am most needed.
+I am available for shifts Monday through Friday.

 *Please call for current availability and schedule openings.

 ** Distance traveled may affect shift end time.
 Please inquire for specifics.

 The needs of each family are different.
-Typical bookings are 6 - 12 weeks, 2-5 nights per week, but can be booked as short term coverage too (2 weeks) during a transition or crisis, or for basic newborn education.
+Typical bookings are 6 - 12 weeks, 2-5 shifts per week, but can be booked as short-term coverage too (2 weeks) during a transition or crisis, or for basic newborn education.
 They can also be as long as 6 months to aid in recovery and adjustment; or to provide colic care or sleep training.
 We will work together to determine your needs and the right amount of care for you.
 I am open to many requests and needs, please ask.

 It is not unusual for me to book out three - six months in advance.
 Please call early for availability.

 Please call for current pricing.
 Payment plans available.
 I am open to budgeting concerns, please ask.

-Does my night doula advocate a certain parenting style or sleep training method?
+Does my postpartum doula advocate a certain parenting style or sleep training method?

-Doulas do not come into a family with an agenda of any kind.
+Doulas do not come into a family with an agenda.
 It is my duty as a doula to support the wishes and parenting choices of each individual family.
 I will work with you to support your baby's needs, while honoring your family values.
 It is my goal to provide education and resources for each family so that each is able to make well informed choices.
 It is my goal, that each family feel they are no longer in need of a doula, as I am then assured of my success!